-Agapanthus is a spectacular plant also known as Lily of the Nile.
+Agapanthus is a spectacular plant also known as the Lily of the Nile.
 This amazing plant is not a true lily nor even from the Nile region, but it provides elegant, tropical foliage and an eye-popping bloom.
 Agapanthus is a heavy feeder and does best with organic compost worked into the soil at planting and fertilizer during its growing period.
-Knowing when to fertilize agapanthus and what formulas to use will ensure big bountiful blooms and healthy plants season after season.
+Knowing when to fertilize agapanthus and what formulas to use will ensure big, bountiful blooms and healthy plants season after season.

 When to Fertilize Agapanthus